Palash-Khandekar/Logistic-Regression/README.md

 ### Predicting who buys car using Logistic Regression model

-In this project, I am building a Logistic Regression model to predict the users who may buy  car.
+In this project, I am creating a Logistic Regression model to predict the users who may buy  car.
 The variables for prediction are "Age" and "Salary" of the users.
 I have split the data into training and testing set in the ratio 3:1.
-This model can be used by business to target their advertisements to group of users.
+This model can be used by business to target advertisements on group of users.

 ### Visualization of test model
 The goal here is to classify right users in right categories.
 We see there are two prediction regions in the plot(Red and green).
-Red region indicates the user did not buy car and green region indicates user bought car.
+Red region indicates the user who did not buy car and green region indicates user bought car.

 The line separating the two classifiers is known as prediction boundary.